 Oncology Social Services

+The ripple effect of cancer touches every aspect of your life-- emotional, psychological, social and financial.
+At Compass Oncology we know we achieve the best care for our patients when we give them support in every way.
 At Compass Oncology, you’ll have ready access to oncology social workers at every phase of treatment.
 This provides patients and their families with a safe outlet to discuss their experiences and emotions.
 Our social workers assist with access to important community resources, including in-home care, transportation services, and support groups.

 Meet the Compass Oncology Social Workers:

 What is a Social Worker's Role for Cancer Patients?